Section 7.01 Alcohol, Drug, & Substance Abuse Policy

 - Alcohol Consumption in Public Places/Open Container: Alcohol is only permitted in the room or shared living space of students who are 21 years of age or older, have completed any required training and have properly displayed their alcohol tolerant room certificate.
 Alcohol is only allowed in the room, suite or quad that is alcohol tolerant or designated areas on campus during special events.

 The goal of these regulations is legal and responsible alcohol use.
-Irresponsible use of alcohol which infringes on the rights of others (i.e. excessive noise, physical or emotional abuse, assault, or unsafe conduct) or results in the destruction of property will be subject to appropriate disciplinary action, even if the students in question are of legal drinking age.
+Irresponsible use of alcohol that infringes on the rights of others (i.e. excessive noise, physical or emotional abuse, assault, or unsafe conduct) or results in the destruction of property will be subject to appropriate disciplinary action, even if the students in question are of legal drinking age.
 Based on behavioral concern reports and/or incident reports, the administration reserves the right to require that a student submit themselves for an alcohol or drug evaluation at their own expense.
 Subsequently, the student will be expected to abide by the recommendations of the evaluation.
 The university does reserve the right to turn any and all violations of law over to local authorities.

 Good Samaritan Policy